 Separation may end a relationship between partners, but your relationship with your children continues – just in a different form.
 Our family mediators place a lot of emphasis on helping parents to reach an agreement that's in the best interests of their children.
-They'll also explain “equal shared parental responsibility”.
-This is a legal term that means that both parents have an equal role in making decisions about the important issues that affect their children like their education, health care, and emotional well being.
-At your pre-mediation interview we'll discuss how equal shared parental responsibility can work in your case, and help you formulate the best possible parenting plan that's unique to you as parents.
+They'll also explain “equal shared parental responsibility” which means that both parents have an equal role in making decisions about the important issues that affect their children, like their education, health care, and emotional wellbeing.
+We'll discuss how equal shared parental responsibility can work in your case, and help the parties formulate the best possible parenting plan that's unique to them as parents.

-Once you and the other party have agreed to mediation, we'll book a separate pre-mediation interview for each of you.
+Once the parties have agreed to mediation, we'll book a separate pre-mediation interview for each party.
 This is an opportunity for you to tell your side of the story without the other party there.
 It's also a good time to ask any questions or raise any issues you're unsure about.
 The mediator will explain how mediation works so you're fully prepared.
 If care arrangements for your children need to be worked out, you'll be given a parenting plan checklist to help you address the important decisions you have to make about that.

-After your pre-mediation interview, we'll book the mediation itself.
-Both parties have to attend this together and in the presence of our mediators.
+After the pre-mediation interview, we'll complete an assessment of suitability for mediation.
+If mediation proceeds, we'll book a mediation appointment for the parties to attend together, in the presence of our mediators.
 We use a co-mediation model with two mediators to make sure the process is balanced and unbiased.